 Rock Pool 18ct Wide Custom Colour Pop Ring by Jenny House

 Origin 31 and its founder Jenny House have been getting a lot of attention lately and it is easy to see why.
 I absolutely adore this Rock Pool Colour Pop Ring.
 I am a sucker for colour, texture, and the use of enamel in jewellery.
 The placement of the blue sapphires alongside the enamel is a really unique and thoughtful moment and the texture is really neat.
 I also like that you can see a bit of skin through the ring.
 It’s like it’s been torn apart and oozing with possibilities.

-What can I say about these Conversation earrings by Gearry Seun other than I can talk about them all day long because they are stars!
+What can I say about these Conversation earrings by Gearry Suen other than I can talk about them all day long because they are stars!
 I have been watching Gearry’s work for a while and I am constantly impressed.
-I think his work is next level, the intersection of traditional hand craftsmanship and 3D technology is not new, but his color palette, textures, and overall aesthetic and the way he mixes precious and semi-precious materials is like modern day wizardry.
-On NYC Jewelry Week’s website we have a special online feature called Exhibitionist, this year curated by Jodie Marie Smith, and Geary is one of the six jewellers that she selected.
+I think his work is next level, the intersection of traditional hand craftsmanship and 3D technology is not new, but his colour palette, textures, and overall aesthetic and the way he mixes precious and semi-precious materials is like modern day wizardry.
+On NYC Jewellery Week’s website we have a special online feature called Exhibitionist, this year curated by Jodie Marie Smith, and Geary is one of the six jewellers that she selected.
 His work has major wow factor.
-We love it at NYC Jewelry Week!
+We love it at NYC Jewellery Week!

 International Introducing: Maggi Simpkins from Los Angeles, USA